How To Remove Gap Filler or Spray Foam From Hands

 11. TIME AND PATIENCE

 Spray foam will naturally fall off or peel off after a week.
-If you have any spray foam on your hands, don't worry too much about it because it's harmless despite being annoying.
+If you have any gap filler on your hands, don't worry too much about it because it's harmless despite being annoying.
 After a few days of consistent hand washing or dishwashing, the dried foam will naturally peel off.